 Son of Hieronymus Amati became a renowned violin maker as well.
 His name was Nicolo (also known as Nicola or Nicolaus).
 He was born in 1596.
 Violins and other instruments created by Nicolo are considered as the finest of his whole family line.
 He died in 1684.

-Antonio Stradivari cannot be ignored when it comes to the history of Violin.
+Antonio Stradivari cannot be ignored when it comes to the history of the Violin.
 He is known for making a remarkable presence in this field.
 His violin is also mentioned in the novels of Arthur Conan Doyle.

 Antonio Stradivari was born in 1644.
 Actually, his birth date is not exactly known.
 His birth year has been presumed between 1944 to 1649.
 He was one of the most important apprentices of Nicolo Amati.
-He learned the art of creating violins so perfectly from him that his one of his violins is the most expensive violins ever sold in the world.
+He learned the art of creating violins so perfectly from him that he’s one of his violins is the most expensive violins ever sold in the world.
 In May 2006, a violin called “The Hammer” was auctioned by Christie’s Auction House at $3,544,000.
 This violin was created and crafted by the most important apprentice of Nicolo Amati, Antonio Stradivari.

 Apart from modern day violins, Antonio Stradivari made more than 1000 instruments.
-These 1000 instruments include mandolins, guitars, harps, cellos and violas.
+These 1000 instruments include mandolins, guitars, harps, cellos, and violas.
 His life can be divided into three periods.
 In the first period of his life, he learned a lot from Nicolo Amati and he derived inspirations from his work into his own work.
 In the second, or middle period of his life, he experimented a lot with his new designs.
 Many instruments were a failure but this lead to the third period of his life.
 In his third period of life, he created violins that are still in use.
 His violins from the third period of his life are the modern day violins.

-The violins created by Antonio Stradivari has set the standard of the today’s violins.
+The violins created by Antonio Stradivari has set the standard of today’s violins.
 Instruments made by Antonio Stradivari were slightly larger than earlier instruments.
 To be specific, instruments created by Andrea Amati were larger than today’s standard instruments.
 Violins made by Antonio Stradivari were less deeply arched.
 They had wider purflings.
 These violins produced stronger tones than the tones produced by early instruments.

 Conclusion About Who Invented The Violin